Second-order optimization with lazy Hessians: Proofs for Section and the Adaptive Regularized Newton

-Finally, let us present an adaptive version of Algorithm~\ref{alg:LazyGradRegNewton}, which is suitable for solving convex minimization problems (Algorithm~\ref{alg:AdaptiveGradRegNewton} below).
+Let us present an adaptive version of Algorithm~\ref{alg:LazyGradRegNewton}, which is suitable for solving convex minimization problems (Algorithm~\ref{alg:AdaptiveGradRegNewton} below).

-Repeating the previous reasoning, we straightforwardly obtain the same global guarantees for this process as in Theorem~\ref{ThGradRegGlobal} for the method with a fixed Lipschitz constant.
+Repeating the same reasoning as in section~\ref{GC} , we straightforwardly obtain the same global guarantees for this process as in Theorem~\ref{ThGradRegGlobal} for the method with a fixed Lipschitz constant.
 The cost of adaptive search again is only one extra try of regularization parameter in average per phase.